 Such rough planning serves as an outlook, enables a kind of "foresight" and allows materials to be procured in good time and delivery dates to be planned.
 This planning stage usually takes place as part of Material Requirements Planning (MRP) in the Enterprise Resource Planning (ERP) system.

-Whilerough-cut planning is responsible for material and capacity planning, detailed planning is where tactical planning comes into play.
+Whilerough-cut planning is responsible for material and capacity planning, tactical planning comes into play with detailed scheduling .
 The aim here is to translate the results of rough-cut planning into reality and optimize the actual utilization of production resources.

 In contrast to rough-cut planning, the material is assumed to be available, as the material availability has already been taken into account in the previous rough-cut planning.
 This planning is often still done manually, with an Excel spreadsheet being the most common tool.
 However, it should be noted that many optimization potentials are not taken into account in this procedure and capacity reserves cannot be optimally exploited.